 Can stolen converters be tracked down?

 Unfortunately, stolen car converters cannot be tracked down yet.
-Since there are no identifying numbers linked to these car components, there is no way to monitor or identify them once they have been taken from your vehicle and sold to a junkyard or on the black market.
+Since no identifying numbers are linked to these car components, there is no way to monitor or identify them once they have been taken from your vehicle and sold to a junkyard or on the black market.

 Conclusion